Skip to main content

 The Bull Outlaw is the built-in grill I recommend to anyone building an outdoor kitchen on a budget.
 Four burners producing 60,000 total BTU across 575 square inches of cooking space.
 304 stainless steel construction with a single-piece dual-lined hood that holds heat well.

-At $799, it undercuts the Lion and Blaze by $600-1,000.
+As the value pick, it undercuts the Lion and Blaze by a wide margin.
 The trade-offs for that savings: no rear infrared burner, no interior lighting, and a 30-inch width that is 2 inches smaller than the others.
 For the vast majority of home cooks, none of these trade-offs matter.
 The Bull sears steaks, grills chicken, and roasts vegetables as well as grills costing twice as much.

 The 30-inch width fits into a slightly smaller island cutout, which can be an advantage in tight spaces.
 The cooking grates are porcelain-coated stainless steel, which provides good heat retention and is easy to clean.